dasch-swiss/dsp-tools/README.md

 ## Pipenv

-We use pipenv for our dependency management.
-There are two ways to get started:
+We use pipenv for our dependency management. pipenv creates a new virtual environment for every project, and installs the dependencies into that virtual environment.
+If you want to work on the code, there are two ways to get
+started:
- - `pipenv install --dev` installs all dependencies, while giving them the opportunity to update themselves
+ - `pipenv install --dev` installs all dependencies into a new virtual environment, giving them the opportunity to update themselves.
- - `pipenv install --ignore-pipfile` is used to get a deterministic build in production
+ - `pipenv install --dev --ignore-pipfile` installs all dependencies into a new virtual environment, enforcing exact versions.

 This works because there are two files defining the dependencies:
  - `Pipfile` replaces `requirements.txt`, but lists only the core dependencies, ordered in two sections: